WICG/aom/reference-delegate-explainer.md

 ### Interaction with other features

+#### Using reference delegate on a form-associated custom element

+A [form-associated custom element](https://html.spec.whatwg.org/dev/custom-elements.html#form-associated-custom-element) supports being the target of a label's `for` attribute.
+But if the element has a Reference Delegate for the `for` attribute, then the label applies to the delegate instead.
+There are no other changes to the behavior of a form-associated custom element.

 #### Nesting inside `<label>`

 If a shadow tree delegates the `for` attribute (either implicitly with `referenceDelegate` or explicitly with `referenceDelegateMap`), then that also applies when the host element is nested inside a label.
 The label becomes associated with the reference delegate element.